LMBDA-design/PSAMIL/README.md

 ### Camelyon16/TCGA-Lung-Cancer

+#### Introduction

+These are two large-scale publicly available medical datasets.
+The CAMELYON16 dataset contains an independent test set that does not rely on random splitting.

 The medical experiments are performed by applying Probability-space Attention(`model\PSMIL.py`) only.
 It would:

 1.Provide explicit inference output for each instance inside, without damage to decent bag-level performance.